yeonuk44/yeonuk44.github.io/_posts/2025-08-03-2751-sorting-numbers-2.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: id-2751-sorting-numbers-2
-title: 백준 2751번, 수 정렬하기 2 (with.Java)
+title: Baekjun No. 2751, Sorting numbers 2 (with.Java)
 # title: Baekjoon Problem 2751, Sorting Numbers 2 (with.Java)
 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml
 author: Yeonuk
-# multiple category is not supported
+# multiple categories is not supported
 category: Java
 # multiple tag entries are possible
 tags: [java, coding test]
-# thumbnail image for post
+#thumbnailimageforpost
 img: ":post_pic1.jpg"
 # disable comments on this page
 # comments_disable: true

 # publish date
 date: 2025-08-03 09:00:00 +0900
-# seo
+#seo
 # if not specified, date will be used.
 #meta_modify_date: 2021-08-10 11:32:53 +0900
 # check the meta_common_description in _data/owner/[language].yml
 #meta_description: ""

-# optional
+#optional
-# please use the "image_viewer_on" below to enable image viewer for individual pages or posts (_posts/ or [language]/_posts folders).
+#please use the "image_viewer_on" below to enable image viewer for individual pages or posts (_posts/ or [language]/_posts folders).
 # image viewer can be enabled or disabled for all posts using the "image_viewer_posts: true" setting in _data/conf/main.yml.
 #image_viewer_on: true
-# please use the "image_lazy_loader_on" below to enable image lazy loader for individual pages or posts (_posts/ or [language]/_posts folders).
+#please use the "image_lazy_loader_on" below to enable image lazy loader for individual pages or posts (_posts/ or [language]/_posts folders).
-# image lazy loader can be enabled or disabled for all posts using the "image_lazy_loader_posts: true" setting in _data/conf/main.yml.
+# The image lazy loader can be enabled or disabled for all posts using the "image_lazy_loader_posts: true" setting in _data/conf/main.yml.
 #image_lazy_loader_on: true
-# exclude from on site search
+# exclude from on-site search
 #on_site_search_exclude: true
 # exclude from search engines
 #search_engine_exclude: true